MicrosoftDocs/azure-dev-docs/articles/github/github-actions.md

 ## Sample apps with CI/CD workflow samples

-The following samples provide end-to-end workflows to deploy your Web apps to Azure.
+The following samples provide end-to-end workflows to build and deploy Web apps of any language, any ecosystem to Azure.

 - [Deploy a Web App with ASP.NET support](https://github.com/Azure-Samples/dotnet-sample)
 - [Deploy an ASP.NET Core App](https://github.com/Azure-Samples/dotnet_core_sample)